 Heroic Sacrifice: She transfers off an Operation Ark ship, knowing that to do so will mean that she is killed, to help Pei and Shan-wei rebel against Langhorne and his megalomaniacal friends.

 The Queen of Sin, the Mistress of Lies, the Dark Mother of Evil, Pei Shan-wei is the embodiment of Darkness and opposition to the will of God.
-Once an Archangel, Shan-wei betrayed the other Archangels in her overwhelming pride, setting her own will against the will of God, and she was struck down for it by the rakurai of God Himself.In fact, Doctor Pei Shan-wei was one of the original administrators of the Safehold Colony, who opposed Eric Langhorne's alterations of Operation Ark's orignal mission plan.
-Cast out of the Adminsitrative Council by Langhorne, Shan-wei set up the Alexandria Enclave, which Langhorne destroyed by orbital bombardment.
-She serves as the Devil in Mother Church's theology, and misleadingly-accurate accusations of "Shan-wei worship" are levelled at the protagonists by the Church throughout the series.
+Once an Archangel, Shan-wei betrayed the other Archangels in her overwhelming pride, setting her own will against the will of God, and she was struck down for it by the Rakurai of God Himself.In fact, Doctor Pei Shan-wei was one of the original administrators of the Safehold Colony, who opposed Eric Langhorne's alterations of Operation Ark's original mission plan.
+Cast out of the Administrative Council by Langhorne, Shan-wei set up the Alexandria Enclave, which Langhorne destroyed by orbital bombardment.
+She serves as the Devil in Mother Church's theology, and misleadingly-accurate accusations of "Shan-wei worship" are leveled at the protagonists by the Church throughout the series.

 Crazy-Prepared: Apart from hiding Nimue, she also educated and send to other domains over two hundred people in order to preserve the knowledge of Earth.
 She seems to be right: as far as we know, only four of them managed to pass down the knowledge.